OB/GYN Billing Services in Wisconsin

 The most frequent ob/gyn denials we see from WI payers include antepartum visit billed outside global without documentation, high-risk condition not coded as secondary diagnosis, ultrasound medical necessity not established.
 Our team catches these before submission by applying both ob/gyn coding expertise and WI payer-specific rules to every claim.

 Most WI ob/gyn practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your ob/gyn workflows, and start submitting claims to Anthem Blue Cross Blue Shield, BadgerCare Plus, Medicare, and all your WI payers with no downtime.
+We connect to your EHR, learn your ob/gyn workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Wisconsin, Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program), Medicare, and all your WI payers with no downtime.

 Fix Your Wisconsin OB/GYN Billing